casey-sayre/lambda-demo/README.md

 ## Overview

+The objective is to provide a working AWS CDK IaC application.

+The CDK infrastructure code is written in Python 3.13.
+The Python dependency management is handled by Poetry 2.1.

+There are unit tests in place.
+And there is an integration test that verifies that the deployment is at least somewhat successful.

-Deploys a little AWS ecosystem with Lambdas, a Cognito user pool, and an API Gateway.
+The infrastructure deployed is a little AWS ecosystem with Lambdas, a Cognito user pool, and an API Gateway.

-This makes a very simple microservices architecture on AWS.
+The Lambdas are coded in Python.
+Their distinct runtime dependenices are managed by Poetry.
+See below.

 ### Implementation Overview